huawei-noah/SMARTS/docs/sim/agent.rst

 | The syntax of an agent locator is:
 | ``"`` ``module.importable.in.python`` ``:`` ``registered_name_of_agent`` ``-v`` ``X`` ``"``

--  ``module.importable.in.python`` : Denotes the module containing the agent
+-  ``module.importable.in.python`` : Denotes the module in which the agent was registered.
+For example, if the agent was registered in ``smarts/zoo/__init__.py``, the module would be ``smarts.zoo``.
-   registry.
-In SMARTS, agent registry is at ``smarts.zoo``.
 The module must be importable from within python.
-An easy test to see if the module is
-   importable, is to try importing the module within interactive python or a script (e.g., ``import module.importable.in.python``)
+An easy test to see if the module is importable, is to try importing the module within interactive python or a script (e.g., ``import module.importable.in.python``)
 - ``:`` : A separator, which separates the module and name sections of the